sunfounder/kepler-kit/docs/source/video_course/lesson23.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 23:  Temperature and Humidity Sensor with LCD Display
+Lesson 23:  Temperature and Humidity Sensor with LCD Display
 =============================================================================

 This tutorial covers creating a temperature and humidity project using the Raspberry Pi Pico W and DHT-11 sensor with an LCD display: